AdaCore/gnatcoverage/testsuite/Qualif/Ada/decision/MixedConstructs/req.rst

-DC expectations for mixed statement and decision constructs
+DC requirements for mixed statement and decision constructs
 ===========================================================

-DC expectations for combinations of statement and decision constructs representative of application code.
+DC requirements for combinations of statement and decision constructs representative of application code.